 The Rafi who could morph into a bhakt lost in the sweetness of bhajans like Sukh Ke Sab Saathi (Gopi), Mann Tarpat Hari Darshan Ko Aaj (Baiju Bawra).

-The Rafi, who was a life force, a joy that could not be contained in songs like Naache Mann Mora (Meri Soorat Teri Ankhen), Madhuban Mein Radhika Nache Re (Kohinoor), Gulabi Anken (The Train), Aaja Aaja (Teesri Manzil) and Yahoo (Junglee).
+The Rafi, who was a joy that could not be contained in songs like Naache Mann Mora (Meri Soorat Teri Ankhen), Madhuban Mein Radhika Nache Re (Kohinoor), Gulabi Anken (The Train), Aaja Aaja (Teesri Manzil) and Yahoo (Junglee).
 Rafi, the sublime romantic in Tum Ek Baar (Baabar), Maine Rakha Hai Mohabbat (Shabnam), Likhe Jo Khat Tujhe (Kanyadaan), Tum Ne Mujhe (Teesri Manzil), Tum Jo Mil Gaye Ho (Hanste Zakhm), and Yeh Jo Chilman Hai (Mehboob Ki Mehndi).

 Rafi of the timeless Qawalis (Barsaat Ki Raat, Amar Akbar Anthony and counting).
 Rafi of memories that we will take to our graves because his voice is not a thing to be summed up in words.
 It comes from a place of deep joy and profound pathos.
 It is a voice you internalise before you can fully appreciate it.
 A deeply religious man, Rafi never took his success more seriously than his craft.
 The only indulgence he allowed himself, or so says film lore, is that he loved playing carom, badminton and flying kites.
 And there was that favourite cup of slowly brewed tea, ofcourse.